cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 Please use the existing CS50 Appliance for Problem Set 3.
-Because the CS50 IDE does not provide access to the underlying Ubuntu instance's Graphical User Interface, it is not possible to implement Breakout in the IDE in a manner that works well.
-However, you may use the IDE to work on `find`, if you wish.
+Because the CS50 IDE does not provide access to the underlying Ubuntu instance's Graphical User Interface, it is not possible to implement Breakout in IDE50 in a manner that works well.
+However, you may use IDE50 to work on `find`, if you wish.

 ## Problem Set 6 (Web Server)